evanwagle/ocaml-dotsandboxes/README.md

 ![banner](screenshots/title-banner.png)

-The classic game of Dots and Boxes made in OCaml!
+The classic game of Dots and Boxes made in OCaml.

 - OCaml Version 4.11.1